infi-nl/coding-dojo-event-sourcing/readme.md

 ### Assignments

 During the Coding Dojo the participants are expected to expand the application by implementing new features of modifying existing features.
-Make sure you keep runing the tests (of which most will fail initially) to see if you are going in the right direction, and also be sure to write your own tests if needed.
+The unit tests for these assignments can be found in *NerdDinner.Tests.CodingDojo\DojoTests.Part**.
+Make sure you keep runing these tests (of which most will fail initially) to see if you are going in the right direction, and also be sure to write your own tests if needed.

 Listed below (in suggested order) are the requested changes to the application:

 **1 - Cancel an RSVP**

 Currently, only registering an RSVP is implemented.
 However, the UI also supports canceling an RSVP, so this also has to be implemented in the backend.
 The most obvious place to start would be in *RSVPController.Cancel()*.
-Take note of the implementation for registering an RSVP, as canceling will likely be very simliar
+Take note of the implementation for registering an RSVP, as canceling will likely be very similar.

 **2 - Show a history of events (activity feed) on the dinner detail page**

 Now that we have some basic events for a dinner, we would like to have an overview on the dinner detail page to show what has happened (and when) concerning that dinner.
 A UI implementation has already been created, which reads from the *Dinner.History* property.
 Ensure this property is filled with the right data and it will show up on the dinner detail page.